Paheri

-Paheri is primarily known for his finely decorated Rock tomb of el-Kab (EK3).
+Paheri is primarily known for his finely decorated Rock tomb of Elkab (EK3).
 His tomb had been rediscovered by a European Egyptian expedition in 1799.
 James Burton subsequently published the contents of the two walls of its tomb chamber in 1825.
 He bore the titles "Mayor (ḥ3.tj-ˁ) of Elkab" and "Mayor of Esna."
 His father, the scribe Atefrura, was already documented as the educator of the king's son," Wadjmose; Paheri, hence, had close ties to the Egyptian royal family.
 A similar relationship is also documented for Paheri.
 Paheri's maternal grandfather was the famous Ahmose, son of Ebana who documented the fall of Avaris, the Hyksos capital city under Ahmose I.